It's one of life's great mysteries.

 The problem with suggested posting frequencies is the skewed data.
-It's okay to say, "We analyzed thousands of posts and this is what we found...", but this is still a 'mish-mash' of data.
+It's okay to say, "We analysed thousands of posts and this is what we found..." but this is still a 'mish-mash' of data.

 One of the most baffling suggestions is that you should post at a specific time of day.
 For example:

 - "For best results on Facebook, post once a day between 1 pm and 4 pm."

 For a start, does it mean 1 pm Sydney, 1 pm London or 1 pm New York?
 Or does it mean the equivalent of 1 pm CST in your local time, so, for example, 1 pm CST would be 7 pm GMT.
 That's quite relevant, isn’t it?